quashtaki/VGMdb-BeetsPlug/README.md

-# VGMdb-BeetsPlug
+# VGMdb Beets plugin

-Beets plugin that allows it to query VGMdb
+Beets plugin that allows it to query VGMdb, useful for anime/games songs.

-*Not compatible with Python 3.0+*